TANGO-Project/self-adaptation-manager/README.md

 These special agreement terms such as APP_FINISHED, in the event of a notification being created, generate Warnings with a comparitor of EQ	and guranteed value and actual value of 0.

 The next field is the direction, this indicates if the breach value is higher or lower than the metric value specified.
-The possible values are LT, LTE, EQ, GT, and GTE.
-I.e. less than, less than or equal, equals, greater than and greater than or equal to.
+The possible values are LT, LTE, EQ, GT, and GTE. i.e. less than, less than or equal, equals, greater than and greater than or equal to.

 The final field indicates the response type.
 The possible values are: